-Macquarie's RMF is the totality of systems, structures, policies, processes and people within Macquarie that identify, measure, monitor, report and control or mitigate internal and external sources of material risk.
-Material risks are those that could have a material impact, financial or non-financial on Macquarie.
-Macquarie's material risks include aggregate, asset, conduct, country, credit, environmental and social, equity, financial crime, legal, liquidity, market, operational (including cyber and information security), regulatory and compliance, reputational, strategic, tax, and work health and safety risks.
-The RMF is applied appropriately throughout Macquarie.
+Macquarie's RMF is the totality of systems, structures, policies, processes and people within Macquarie that identify, measure, evaluate, monitor, report and control or mitigate all internal and external sources of material risk.
+Macquarie maintains a single risk management framework that is applied appropriately throughout Macquarie Group, including the Banking Group.
+In determining those risks that are material to Macquarie, we assess the potential for a risk to affect our earnings resilience and financial strength across market cycles; our ability to meet regulatory obligations; our stakeholders; and our reputation.

+Macquarie's material risks include asset, conduct, country, credit, environmental and social, equity, financial crime, legal, liquidity, market, operational, regulatory and compliance, strategic, tax, technology and cyber, and work health and safety risks.

-2.2.1 Core risk management principles
+2.2.1 Risk management principles